openzipkin/brave/brave-spancollector-kafka/README.md

 SpanCollector that is used to submit spans to Kafka.

-Spans are sent to kafka as keyed messages: the key is the topic `zipkin` and the value is a TBinaryProtocol encoded Span.
+Spans are sent to a topic named `zipkin` and contain no key or partition only a value which is a TBinaryProtocol encoded Span.

 ## Monitoring ##